-Due to short length and small elevation gain some of the hikes on this list are also perfect for beginners!
+Due to the short length and small elevation gain some of the hikes on this list are also perfect for beginners!

 Lake Louise area is also well known for high grizzly bear activity.
-Do bear in mind (pun intended) that hiking in groups of minimum 4 is sometimes enforced by the parks authorities.
+Do bear in mind (pun intended) that hiking in groups of a minimum of 4 is sometimes enforced by the park’s authorities.
 You can find out about current restrictions in the Lake Louise visitor centre or online.
 Always carrying bear spray in the Canadian Rockies is a smart thing to do.

 1. Mount Saint Piran